Meraj-Anwer/Git-Demo/README.md

 GitHub, meanwhile, serves as a host for Git repository teams to store their code in a centralized location.
 While Git is a tool that's used to manage multiple versions of source code edits that are then transferred to files in a Git repository, GitHub serves as a location for uploading copies of a Git repository.
+JavaScript:
+JavaScript is a multi-paradigm, dynamic language with types and operators, standard built-in objects, and methods.
+Its syntax is based on the Java and C languages — many structures from those languages apply to JavaScript as well.
+JavaScript supports object-oriented programming with object prototypes and classes.